Compare CITY INDEX Versus NORDFX and IC Markets broker accounts.

 Both City Index and NordFX do offer clients negative balance protection.

 Also, before you sign up with online brokers like City Index or NordFX, make sure you know what you are doing.
-Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
-To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.
+Simple advice, we admit, but we know from experience how many people decide to start trading and then ask questions later.
+Please know what you are doing with City Index or NordFX before investing money into something.

 City Index and NordFX Alternatives